danielkorzekwa/bayes-scala-gp/src/main/scala/dk/gp/cogp/Readme.md

 * Z_i=Z_j for all P and Q variables
 * covFunc is the same across all v and u processes]
 * Z = X
+* cogpPredict works for a single g function only

 Questions:
 1) How to initialise model parameters for svi: beta, w